slamora/brackets-wiki/Preferences.md

 Currently, we put preferences data into localStorage.
 This *may* be okay for global preferences, but it's not okay for project preferences.
 Project and file preferences should be put in a file with the project that can be checked into version control, allowing everyone on the team to share the settings associated with the project.

+## Preferences vs. "View State" ##

+In Brackets today, much of what we save via our "preferences" system could actually be called something like "view state".
+Things like "sidebar width", "expanded folders in the project tree", "working set documents" would fall into this category.

+An important difference between view state and preferences is that you wouldn't put view state into version control.
+Project-level view state would need to have a different storage backend from project-level preferences.

 ## Conclusion ##

 Not all prefs *need* the ability to be overridden at every level.
 Some, in fact, only make sense at the glboal level.
-But, we need to have a model in mind that can handle the cases that users do need to be able to customize.
+But, we need to have a model in mind that can handle the cases that users do need to be able to customize and, in the case of some project preferences, share with others via version control.